 Investing in shares is not something for the faint-hearted.
 Share markets are volatile, meaning that share prices are just as likely to fall as they are to rise.
 A great deal of knowledge is required to successfully invest in them as well as some luck.
-For those that get it right, the gains can be well worth it.
+Those that get it right, or use the best software to make the investments such as using this site https://www.sofi.com/investing-101-center/ will find that the gains can be well worth it.
 The alternative is, of course, that we put our money in a savings account that barely earns any interest, so in real terms is losing us money.

 So, to what we should consider when investing in shares and the different stock markets around the world.
 This is whether they are in London, New York, Tokyo, Hong Kong, or Shanghai.

 When you have money invested in shares, unless you rely solely on a stockbroker or financial adviser, it is worth keeping up-to-date with the news about companies and how they are performing.
 This news can come when their financial results are expected or released, or at other times when something happens that perhaps results in a change of directorship.